ReinforceGen: Hybrid Skill Policies with Automated Data Generation and Reinforcement Learning: Related Work

 \section{Related Work}

-\textbf{Imitation and reinforcement learning for robotics.} Imitation Learning (IL) from human demonstrations has been a pillar in robot learning, benchmarking significant results in both simulations and real-world applications~\citep{florence2022implicit, diffusionpolicy, bet, act, kim24openvla}.
-Reinforcement Learning (RL) is another promising approach to solve robotic problems with even real-world successes~\citep{annurev:/content/journals/10.1146/annurev-control-030323-022510, Wu2022DayDreamerWM, yu2023language}.
+\textbf{Imitation and reinforcement learning for robotics.} IL from human demonstrations has been a pillar in robot learning, benchmarking significant results in both simulations and real-world applications~\citep{florence2022implicit, diffusionpolicy, bet, act, kim24openvla}.
+RL is another promising approach to solving robotic problems with even real-world successes~\citep{annurev:/content/journals/10.1146/annurev-control-030323-022510, Wu2022DayDreamerWM, yu2023language}.
 However, without engineered rewards, RL often struggles with exploration and can even outright fail~\citep{zhou2024spire}.
-Similar to our approach, ~\cite{Nair2017OvercomingEI, Johannink2018ResidualRL, zhou2024spire} investigate combining the strength of IL and RL, using the IL policy as a warm start for RL for exploration and using RL to fine-tune the IL agent in out-of-distribution states.
-However, \AlgoName{} also leverages motion planning to decompose control into smaller skill-learning subproblems, dramatically boosting policy success rates.
+Similar to our approach, ~\cite{Nair2017OvercomingEI, Johannink2018ResidualRL, zhou2024spire} investigate combining the strengths of IL and RL, using the IL policy as a warm start for RL exploration and using RL to fine-tune the IL agent in out-of-distribution states.
+However, \AlgoName{} also leverages motion planning to decompose control into smaller skill-learning subproblems, which decreases the horizon required for RL to explore and thus the state space, dramatically boosting policy success rates.

-\textbf{Automated data generation.} \cite{mcdonald2022guided,dalal2023imitating} use Task and Motion Planning (TAMP)~\citep{garrett2021integrated} to generate demonstrations for imitation learning; however, these systems focus on prehensile manipulation due to the difficulty of modeling contact-rich skills. \cite{dalal2024psl} leverage Large Language Models (LLMs) for task planning in place of full planning model.
-MimicGen~\citep{mimicgen}, SkillMimicGen~\citep{garrett2024skillmimicgen}, DexMimicGen~\citep{jiang2024dexmimicen}, DemoGen\citep{xue2025demogen}, CP-Gen~\citep{lin2025constraint}, and MoMaGen~\citep{li2025momagen}. automatically bootstrap a dataset of demonstrations from a few annotated human source demonstrations through pose adaptation and trial-and-error execution.
-A key drawback is the the dataset has limited diversity because to each demonstration is derived from the same small set.
-In \AlgoName{}, we directly address this by using reinforcement learning to explore beyond these demonstrations in search of more successful and less costly behaviors.
+\textbf{Automated data generation.} \cite{mcdonald2022guided,dalal2023imitating} use Task and Motion Planning (TAMP)~\citep{garrett2021integrated} to generate demonstrations for imitation learning; however, these systems focus on prehensile manipulation due to the difficulty of modeling contact-rich skills. \cite{dalal2024psl} leverages Large Language Models (LLMs) for task planning in place of a full planning model.
+MimicGen~\citep{mimicgen}, SkillMimicGen~\citep{garrett2024skillmimicgen}, DexMimicGen~\citep{jiang2024dexmimicen}, DemoGen\citep{xue2025demogen}, CP-Gen~\citep{lin2025constraint}, and MoMaGen~\citep{li2025momagen} automatically bootstrap a dataset of demonstrations from a few annotated human source demonstrations through pose adaptation and trial-and-error execution.
+A key drawback is that the generated dataset has limited diversity because each demonstration is derived from the same small set.
+In \AlgoName{}, we address this by using reinforcement learning to explore beyond these demonstrations in search of more successful and less costly behaviors.